spiralizing/spiralizing.github.io/DSEntries/CenterOfEffect.md

 ```
 Interestingly, the set of weights `w_2` adds enough emphasis on the *E* pitch to make the resultant $\vec{C}_{w_2}$ closer to *A* minor than *C* major.
 This result does make sense because the note *E* is a perfect fifth away from *A* and makes it the dominant key for *A* major and minor.
 This is true in this case when we are giving more importance to the second note by a factor of 10.

-Now let's try the algorithm with real examples, I have made some annotations in the music score excerpt of the sonata no. 16 (not 15, I am not sure why the edition of this piece on IMSLP had this number) dividing the first line into measures and I wrote down to what my music theory training tells me the key for that measure is.
-It is difficult to assing a single tonal key for each measure so I wrote down if there was a second key that could be considered for the measure.
+Now let's try the algorithm with a real example, in the figure below are the first five measures of the sonata no. 16 (not 15, I am not sure why the edition of this piece on IMSLP had this number) in C major by Mozart.
+I made some annotations on each measure indicating what *-my training in music theory tells me-* key measure is in.
+In some of them is not possible to assing a single tonal key so I wrote down if there was a second key that could be considered.

 ~~~
 <div class="container">

     <img class="center" src="/assets/MozartSonata.png" width="500" height="500">
+    <blockquote> <cite> The figure shows the first five measures from piano
+    sonata K. 545 in C by W. A. Mozart, along with the most likely key (or two most likely keys)</cite></blockquote>
 </div>
 ~~~